jpdias/jpdias.github.io/_posts/2021-06-30-intro-to-ad-challenge.md

 3. We request Kerberos tickets for `App2$` with ability to impersonate `oposec.local\app1admin` who is admin of `App1$`;
 4. Takeover complete.

+Additionally, to avoid any issue, both `oposec.local` and `app1.oposec.local` should be added to the `hosts` file.

 In order to carry such attack we need something that can craft Kerberos tickets for our purposes.
 By following the tutorial of *ired.team*, we can use [Rubeus](https://github.com/GhostPack/Rubeus) for that.
 You can find pre-compiled binaries [here](https://github.com/r3motecontrol/Ghostpack-CompiledBinaries).

-Additionally, to avoid any issue, both `oposec.local` and `app1.oposec.local` should be added to the `hosts` file.
+Rubeus is a C# implementation of [kekeo](https://github.com/gentilkiwi/kekeo/) to interact with Microsoft Kerberos, including the ability to request (1) ticket-granting-tickets (TGTs) from user hashes and (2)service tickets from existing TGTs, carry out [S4U constrained delegation abuse](http://www.harmj0y.net/blog/activedirectory/s4u2pwnage/) among others.
+Focusing on `s4u`, in a [tl;dr version by harmj0y](http://www.harmj0y.net/blog/redteaming/from-kekeo-to-rubeus/): "*if a user or computer account has a service principal name (SPN) set in its msds-allowedToDelegateto field and an attacker can compromise said user/computer’s account hash, that attacker can pretend to be ANY domain user to ANY service on the targeted host*".

-The first thing we need to do is to generate a RC4 hash of the password we have for `App2$`:
+To proceed with the attack, first a valid TGT/KRB-CRED file is needed for the account with constrained delegation configured.
+This can be achieved with the `asktgt` action, given the NTLM/RC4 hash of the account.
+Thus, the first thing we need to do is to generate a RC4 hash of the password we have for `App2$`:

 ```powershell
 PS C:\ .\Rubeus.exe hash /password:MdXShCaeOviiTzxk3g0G /user:App2 /domain:oposec.local